Samsung/tizen-docs/docs/application/web/guides/personal/calendar.md

    calendar.add(task); /* task.id attribute is generated */
    ```

-### Adding Tasks to a Calendar in the Batch Mode
+### Add tasks to a calendar in the batch mode

 You can create multiple tasks simultaneously by using the `addBatch()` method.

-To add tasks to a calendar in the batch mode:
+To add tasks to a calendar in the batch mode, follow these steps:

 1. Retrieve the default system calendar using the `getDefaultCalendar()` method of the `CalendarManager` interface (in [mobile](../../api/latest/device_api/mobile/tizen/calendar.html#CalendarManager) and [wearable](../../api/latest/device_api/wearable/tizen/calendar.html#CalendarManager) applications):